 We have done this twice, once incorporating every stop and the second time more direct from Auckland to Napier (more coming soon) and then Napier to Wellington.

 Practical information about the Auckland to Wellington Drive

 - In New Zealand, we drive on the left side of the road.
 If you are unfamiliar with driving here, we encourage you to read the NZTA for driving tips for overseas visitors.

 - The speed limits in New Zealand tend to be lower than those in other countries, but the tickets for speeding are on par.

-There are other ways to travel between Wellington and Auckland, but I hope we have convinced you that the above New Zealand self-drive itinerary is the optimal way to go.
-If not, here are a few options:
+There are other ways to travel between Wellington and Auckland.
+Here are a few options:

-- There is also an Auckland to Wellington train, which won’t save too much time but can be a good option if you don’t have access to a vehicle and don’t want to fly. ⇒ Click here to check times, prices, and availability of the Northern Explorer.
+There is the Northern Explorer, an Auckland to Wellington train, which won’t save too much time but can be a good option if you don’t have access to a vehicle and don’t want to fly.
+Reserve the Northern Explorer here.

-Disclaimer: We frequently work with local tourism boards and are often provided with many complimentary entrances, tours, sample items, or media rates to assist in the writing of Albom Adventures.
-However, our recommendations are from the heart, and the opinions expressed here are strictly our own.
+Disclaimer: We worked with local tourism boards and were provided with some complimentary entrances, tours, or media rates to assist in the writing of Albom Adventures.
+However, the opinions expressed here are strictly our own.